 - Feeling blue; have the blues — A feeling of depression or sadness.

-- A buck — Slang term for a the American dollar.
+- A buck — Slang term for an American dollar.

 - By the skin of (my/your/his/her) teeth — just barely.